Chandana-sree-moparthi/Heart-Guard-Insights/README.md

 ## Conclusion

-In this project, we developed a predictive system called **HeartGuard Insights**, which utilizes a logistic regression model to determine the likelihood of an individual having heart disease based on medical attributes.
+In this project, we developed a predictive system called **Heart Guard Insights**, which utilizes a logistic regression model to determine the likelihood of an individual having heart disease based on medical attributes.
 By following a systematic approach of data preprocessing, splitting, model training, and evaluation, we achieved good performance with an accuracy of **85.24%** on the training set and **80.49%** on the test set.

 The model was further integrated into a user-friendly predictive system that can take individual inputs and predict whether a person is at risk of heart disease.
 Additionally, the trained model was saved using Python's **pickle** module to facilitate future use and deployment.